WayFoRage/Doomina/README.md

 The template includes three tiers: front end, back end, and console, each of which is a separate Yii application.

-Le Shop also has Laravel framework in <code>api/</code> directory, which is supposed to provide stateless REST api to the resources.
+Doomina CRM also has Laravel framework in <code>api/</code> directory, which is supposed to provide stateless REST api to the resources.

 In <code>le_view</code> directory you will find a Vuetify project.